philipproplesch/Web.Optimization/README.md

 ## Usage - Configuration

-``Web.Optimization.Configuration`` allows you to register all your bundles in the web.config:
+``Web.Optimization`` contains a ConfigurationSection, which allows you to register all your bundles in the web.config:

 	<configSections>
 	  <section name="web.optimization" type="Web.Optimization.Configuration.OptimizationSection" />